 1. Don't compare yourself to others.

-Everybody, and I mean everybody, starts out in a different place and is headed on their own journey.
-You have NO idea where someone else's journey might lead them, so drawing comparisons is a complete waste of time.
+Everybody, and I mean everybody, starts out in a different place and is headed on his or her own journey.
+You have no idea where someone else's journey might lead that person, so drawing comparisons is a complete waste of time.

 2. Never obsess over things you cannot control.